HexZoNetwork/Qyuzi/README.md

-# QYUZI: End-to-End Artificial General Intelligence Research Platform
+# QYUZI: Made By HexZo

 **QYUZI** is a modular, research-focused Transformer architecture aimed at exploring the frontiers of AGI through Neuro-Symbolic integration, Spiking Neural Networks (SNN), and Bio-inspired Memory consolidations.